nlwillia/kotlintest/README.md

 The absolute minimum for a multi-project build is a `settings.gradle` in the root and then a `build.gradle` for each subproject.

-In this example, reused configuration added in `gradle/common` and referenced in the project build files.
+In this example, reused configuration is added in `gradle/common` and referenced in the project build files.
 There's nothing special about that location; it's just out of the way.
 Gradle's meta `buildSrc` project can be useful for reused snippets as well, but it's unnecessary in this case.

 For multiple standalone projects wanting to share common configuration, it might be appropriate to maintain the common directory on its own and use a pegged external in the source control configuration to graft it into projects that need it.